Hadji Ali: Background

 Taking his abilities on the road, Ali met an Italian man in Cairo who signed him to a contract for music hall performances.
 Ali performed under contract throughout Europe and at times for heads of state.
 According to Ali, in or about 1914 he was summoned by Tsar Nicholas II of Russia to perform at the Winter Palace in Saint Petersburg, Russia.
 He stated that the Tsar "must have liked my performance because he awarded me a special decoration, which is now one of my most treasured possessions."
-Following World War I, Ali began managing his own affairs and toured the world, learning more tricks as he went.
+Following World War I, Ali began managing his own affairs and toured the world, developing more tricks as he went.

 Ali came to the United States with Almina in the mid-1920s.
 They performed together at fairs, carnivals and in vaudeville, sometimes advertised under the collective name, "Hadji Ali & Co."
 Almina played the part of assistant in her father's act, billed in his shows as "The Princess".
 Ali alone had a variety of stage names, including: "The Great Egyptian Miracle Man", "The Amazing Regurgitator", "The Egyptian Enigma", "The Human Aquarium", "The Human Volcano" and "The 9th Wonder of the Scientific World".
 Ali has been described as a "large, barrel-chested and bearded man ... [that cut] an imposing figure in his Arab costume."

 Although Ali spoke a number of languages and became a naturalized U.S. citizen, it was reported that Almina acted as his interpreter in the United States and other places, as he did not speak English and was illiterate.
 Once he had gained some notoriety, Ali took on as his manager Hubert Julian, a former colonel in the Abyssinian Air Force.
 Although he developed a significant following, even being named Judy Garland's favorite vaudevillian, Ali "remained more a sideshow curiosity than a true vaudeville headliner" according to at least one source.
 Nevertheless, at the time of his death in 1937, Julian commented that Ali had "earned big money in America—$1,000 a week sometimes.
 I was building him up here [in Europe] and had a Continental tour arranged."